sddevelopment-be/penguin-pragmatic-patterns/src/scripts/prompts/AMMERSE_request_version_two.md

 I am working on a pattern language of useful techniques.
-Please review and analyze this pattern named ``.
+Please review and analyze this pattern.
 The pattern consists of a problem statement, intent, contextual forces (drivers), and a solution.
 The pattern is written in a conversational tone, and uses British English spelling.
 The format of the pattern is HuGo-enhanced markdown.
 Assume all footnotes are correctly linked, and all referenced images are present.